A number of clients over the years have requested a high fiber food list to help with planning their menus.

 By avoiding over-processed and refined foods, high-sugar and starchy foods, we have no need for fiber supplementation, or planning menus based around a high fiber food list.

-When the candida is back in check, and you're feeling healthy again, it's okay to include more items from the high fiber food Once you've regained natural balance in your body you'll enjoy more items on the high fiber food list (such as whole grains, whole grain breads & pastas).
+When the candida is back in check, and you're feeling healthy again, it's okay to include more items from the high fiber food Once you've regained natural balance in your body you'll enjoy more items on the high fiber food list (you may choose to incorporate whole grains, whole grain breads & pastas, or you may feel better keeping them off the menus).

 Here’s a tip: Whole grains, beans, nuts and seeds make up the majority of a high fiber food list.
 It's important to know that these ingredients, when improperly prepared, can inhibit digestion and block mineral absorption in our intestines.